apodworny/LearnAngularJS/README.md

 ## Course Link [https://www.udemy.com/course/learn-angularjs/](https://www.udemy.com/course/learn-angularjs/)

 ### Project description
 This specific project in the course has a homepage where you can type in a city, and click a button.
-When you click the button, it brings you to a forecast page that shows the weather forecast for that city.
+When you click the button, it brings you to a weather page that shows the current weather for that city.
+This project was modified in functionality a bit from the one done in the course, as the api has changed over the years.